 The PwP Headquarters had been located in Kent from 1993 until 2009.
 In 2010, the headquarters shifted to the Columbus, Ohio area.

-Over the years, research to help people with cerebral palsy grew by many orders of magnitude, along with the reputation of Pedal-with-Pete in their communities where the events were held, but more importantly, among the research community!
+Over the years, research to help people with cerebral palsy grew by many orders of magnitude, along with the reputation of Pedal with Pete in their communities where the events were held, but more importantly, among the research community!
 The grants, at $25,000 – $35,000 each, might only fund a SEED grant, where a researcher is exploring a new idea.
 But, there are almost no SEED grant funders out there, and a researcher desperately needs to do the pilot research before they can proceed with the larger effort that might be funded by the NIH or CDC.
-Pedal-with-Pete makes a difference!
+Pedal with Pete makes a difference!

 In late 2015, Pete’s grand notion was accomplished: together, the events have contributed more than $1,000,000 to cerebral palsy research.
-This is only possible because of the generous sponsor and volunteer contributions, and the rider commitment to the cycling events held in Kent and Columbus, Ohio, and Emmetsburg, Iowa.
+This is only possible because of the generous sponsor and volunteer contributions, and the rider and walker commitment to the cycling events held in Kent and Columbus, Ohio, and Emmetsburg, Iowa.
 Over the course of the last 8 years, PwP has supported 23 grants.
-To make this milestone even more grand for PwP, Pete completed his autobiography: It Sucks to be a Gimp: Pedaling to Freedom within the same year, and turned over the subsequent publishing and profits to Pedal-with-Pete, and thus, cerebral palsy research.
+To make this milestone even more grand for PwP, Pete completed his autobiography: It Sucks to be a Gimp: Pedaling to Freedom within the same year, and turned over the subsequent publishing and profits to Pedal with Pete, and thus, cerebral palsy research.